Trail Conditions Report

 This report provides information on trails that have been cleared by Forest Service personnel, contractors, partners and/or volunteers.

 Visitors are welcome to travel on any trails on the National Forest, but need to be aware of the potential for downfall if the trail has not been cleared.
 Even if trails have been cleared once, there could be new downfall from windstorms and wildfires that have occurred since the trail was cleared.
-Numerous trails on the Nez Perce-Clearwater National Forests were impacted in the 2015 season by wildland fires.
+Numerous trails on the Nez Perce-Clearwater National Forests have been impacted by previous wildland fires, winter snow, spring run-off, and wind events.
 In recently-burned areas, hazards exist and include falling trees, rolling logs and rocks, poor tread, and holes from burned-out stumps.
 Please consider these hazards when entering the area and make appropriate safety considerations, which may include changing your travel plans.
 Be aware that conditions may change quickly.

 Trail reports are generally updated twice a month from approximately May-September; this can vary from year to year and may differ across districts based on field conditions.